JulyMaker/AdventOfCode/2024/Answers.md

 Your puzzle answer was 106780429.

 Day 04<br>
-Your puzzle answer was .<br>
+Your puzzle answer was 2543.<br>
-Your puzzle answer was .
+Your puzzle answer was 1930.

 Day 05<br>
 Your puzzle answer was .<br>